TheWiselyBearded/AI_NPC/README.md

 Infrequently, I will update the repository along with this roadmap.
 Please feel free to contirbute/make suggestions!
 Here are some key milestones planned:
+- **UPM Support**: Update repository/framework so that users can easily install and manage using Unity Package Manager (UPM).

 - **Bug Fixes**: There are some bugs I've found during testing, such as intermittently freezing up when interfacing with Eleven Labs API.